berkayopak/LockExample/Integration/README.md

 ## How to try

 ### 1 - Single Server Scenario
-- You can debug with visual studio
+- You can debug with Visual Studio(or any other IDE which supports dotnet project)
+- If you don't want to debug, you can just run with "dotnet run" command on terminal
 - Check "launchsettings.json" file on "Properties" folder for debug options

 ### 2 - Distributed System Scenario